warthog618/config/README.md

 primary interface to configuration.
 Config provides get methods to retrieve configuration parameters, identified by a key string, and return them as a [Value](https://godoc.org/github.com/warthog618/config#Value).
 The current value can be retrieved with a Get or MustGet.
-Updates to a value can be requested using WatchValue.
-Changes to the complete configuration can be monitored using a Watch
+Updates to a particular key/value can be requested using WatchKey.
+Changes to the complete configuration can be monitored using a Watch.

 The Value contains both the configuration value and an error handler to call when converting the value to requested types.
 By default the Value absorbs